 Even smaller homes can benefit from a ‘quiet area’.
 If you want somewhere to unwind but haven’t got a spare room you could create a cosy hallway space with built-in seating, shelving or a sumptuous armchair.

-View more of our staircase designs or for more hallway ideas, request our free brochure or call to book a design visit today.
+Learn more about our wooden staircase ideas and view our range of staircase designs or for more hallway ideas, request our free brochure or call to book a design visit today.

 Please complete your details below.
 Alternatively call us on 0161 873 8333.

 Please select your title.

 I don't have a mobile phone

 Design visits are an opportunity for our designers to listen to your ideas, likes and dislikes

 and advise on the best way to unlock your home's potential.
 Whether your space is large, small

 or a little bit awkward, a design visit helps visualise the best solution that is unique to you

 A real easy process, I would really recommend Neville Johnson to anyone.
 From the first phone call through to a very skilled fitter (who had to go above and beyond with our old house not having one straight line in it) it was all so easy.
 We couldn’t be happier that we chose to use Neville Johnson.